sirCamp/fontawesomeOnAndroid/README.md

 After that copy the soruce of FontAwesomeUtils.java inside a one package of your project.

-**N.B.
-Once time that you have copied this file you must change the package string of this class**
+**Once time that you have copied this file you must change the package string of this class**

 ## Use
 This is an example of use.
 Inside one of yours layout files create a new widget like this one, and instead of *"@string/fa_paper_plane"* put the desidered icon name